The Guide to Museums Free-for-All in Los Angeles

 Chris Burden - "Urban Light" (2008) at LACMA | Photo: Discover Los Angeles

-SoCal Museums presents the annual Museums Free-for-All on Sunday, March 16.
-More than 30 museums—spanning art, cultural heritage, natural history and science—will open their doors and invite visitors to attend free of charge.
+SoCal Museums presents the annual Museums Free-for-All on Sunday, February 22.
+Nearly 30 museums—spanning art, cultural heritage, natural history and science—will open their doors and invite visitors to attend free of charge.
 NOTE: The Free-for-All is for general admission at participating museums only and does not apply to specially ticketed exhibitions.
 Visit individual museum websites for hours, directions and other visitor information.

 Museums Free-for-All is also a reminder that free visitor days are available year-round at museums across Los Angeles.
 Following are the Discover LA guides to free museums and free museum days.
-After the jump, read on for highlights of Museums Free-for-All 2025.
-For the full list of participating museums, visit the Museums Free-for-All website.
+While museums from Santa Barbara to San Diego will participate in the event, this list focuses on L.A.-area museums.
+For the full list of participants, visit the Museums Free-for-All website

 Oscars Gallery at the Academy Museum of Motion Pictures